eProsima/Micro-XRCE-DDS-docs/docs/introduction.rst

 These entities handle the writing/reading operations.
 For sending and receiving any topic, the *Write Data* and *Read Data* operations must be used.

-If you want to remove any entity from the Agent, you can use the *Delete entity* operation.
+To remove any entity from the Agent, use the *Delete entity* operation.
-Also, to log out a Client session from the Agent, you can use the *Delete session* operation.
+Also, to log out a Client session from the Agent, use the *Delete session* operation.

 .. _operations_label:

 Operations
 ^^^^^^^^^^

-Operations are the possible actions your *eProsima Micro XRCE-DDS Client* can request to the *eProsima Micro XRCE-DDS Agent*.
+Operations are the possible actions the *eProsima Micro XRCE-DDS Client* can request to the *eProsima Micro XRCE-DDS Agent*.
 Operations revolve around :ref:`entities_label`.
 The *eProsima Micro XRCE-DDS Agent* will respond to all the requests with the status of the operation.